alphamindz/0ysimongame/README.md

 Enhances short-term memory and focus.

-Used in both entertainment and educational contexts.
+Used in both entertainment and educational contexts..

 Popular in web-based and hardware implementations.